Anthony Joshua Profile

 From Olympic glory to becoming a two-time heavyweight world champion, the road to undisputed continues for AJ in 2021 with Tyson Fury standing in his way.

-Anthony Joshua is a two-time unified heavyweight champion of the world who currently holds WBA, IBF, WBO and IBO world titles following his emphatic points win over Andy Ruiz Jr in December 2019.
+Anthony Joshua is a former two-time unified heavyweight champion of the world who held WBA, IBF, WBO and IBO world titles before losing to Oleksandr Usyk in 2021.

 "AJ" reigned initially as heavyweight champion between 2016 to June 2019 before he was memorably stopped by Ruiz Jr in New York in one of the biggest boxing shocks of the decade.